CHAPTER 12-01

 H. To minimize prolonged business interruptions;

-I. To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard;
+I. To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in special flood hazard areas;

-J. To help maintain a stable tax base by providing for the second use and development of areas of special flood hazard so as to minimize future flood blight areas;
+J. To help maintain a stable tax base by providing for the sound use and development of special flood hazard areas so as to minimize future flood blight areas;

-K. To insure that potential buyers are notified that property is in an area of special flood hazard;
+K. To provide a framework that potential buyers are educated that property is in a special flood hazard area;

-L. To insure that those who occupy the areas of special flood hazard assume responsibility for their actions; and
+L. To ensure that those who occupy special flood hazard areas assume responsibility for their actions; and

 12-01-001-0001.1 STATUTORY AUTHORIZATION